 We knew we would be in Onset through Thursday for a doctor appointment that day that Linda had scheduled.
-We decided to use the opportunity to do a major re-provisioning so we rented a car for a couple days.
+We decided to use the opportunity to do a major re-provisioning, so we rented a car for a couple of days.
 This was the largest food provisioning we have done since our initial provisioning over a year ago.
 We have started getting ready for the Bahamas.

-We are now hunkered down, still at Onset, for heavy rain and occasional high winds in the northeast including the passing of Kyle well offshore with the highest winds on the east side of the storm.
+We are now hunkered down, still at Onset, for heavy rain and occasional high winds in the northeast, including the passing of Kyle well offshore with the highest winds on the east side of the storm.

 Our plan when the weather improves is to then push hard until we get to the Chesapeake.